se2p/ps-wise-2021-program-description/README.md

 ## Goal and Rules of the Game

 The objective of the game is to clear **a rectangular board** containing hidden "mines" or bombs without detonating any of them.
 The players can make use of clues about the number of neighboring mines in each field.
-So a number on a block indicates how many mines are around that block.
+So a number on a square indicates how many mines are around that square.
 For example, if there are two squares touching each other and one of the squares has "1" on it, you know that the square next to it has a mine beneath it.

 If the player selects a square containing a bomb, the game is over and the player has lost it.
 Otherwise, if the player manages to select all the squares (without clicking on any bombs), the game is won.